 Ghostbusters

-Ghostbusters was released by Sega and developed by Compile for the Mega Drive/Genesis on June 29, 1990.
-It has nothing to do with the earlier Activision game (although their name still appears in the copyright screen), but is a run-and-gun game in which you control three of the four Ghostbusters from the movie as small comic figures, with Winston Zeddemore conspicuously absent.
-Initially, there are four levels available; after these are completed, a fifth level is unlocked, followed by a sixth and final level.
-Each level has a few (usually two) mid-bosses, known as "medium ghosts."
-When a mid-boss is defeated, it transforms into a small green ghost that you can capture for extra money by luring it into a ghost trap.
-Between levels, you can use the money to buy power-ups, such as a 3-way shot or healing items.
+"Ghostbusters" was released by Sega on June 29, 1990, and developed by Compile for the Mega Drive/Genesis.
+It has nothing to do with the earlier Activision game (although its name still appears on the copyright screen), but is a run-and-gun game in which the player controls stocky cartoon versions of three of the four Ghostbusters from the movie—with Winston Zeddemore conspicuously absent.
+Initially, four levels are available; once these are completed, a fifth level is unlocked, followed by a sixth and final level.
+Each level contains a number (usually two) of mid-bosses known as “Middle Ghosts”; after a Middle Ghost is defeated, it transforms into a small green ghost that can be captured for extra money by luring it into a ghost trap.
+Between levels, you can use the money to buy power-ups, such as a 3-way shot or health items.

 Story